-Section 8.
-Whenever any matter of fact is in dispute the court of common pleas is authorized to frame an issue for the trial thereof.
+Section 1042.
+Framed Issues.-Whenever any matter of fact is in dispute, the court of common pleas is authorized to frame an issue for the trial thereof.

-Section 9.
-After hearing, the court shall file its findings of fact and law and enter judgment in accordance therewith, and the judgment so entered may be enforced by any appropriate proceedings by the party prevailing.
+Section 1043.
+Findings of Fact and Law; Judgment.- After hearing, the court shall file its findings of fact and law and enter judgment in accordance therewith, and the judgment so entered may be enforced, by any appropriate proceedings, by the party prevailing.
+Section 1044.
+Exceptions and Appeals.-Any person in-

-Section 10.
-Any person interested may except to the ruling of the court, and may appeal therefrom to the Superior or Supreme Court as in other cases.
+Section 1044.
+Exceptions and Appeals.-Any person interested may except to the ruling of the court, and may appeal therefrom to the Superior or Supreme Court as in other cases.